DEQrmichie/heatsource-9/README.md

 hs setup -cf
 ```

-The control file can also parameterized in python directly using `**kwargs`.
+The control file can also be parameterized in python directly using `**kwargs`.
 Any control file key arguments passed will
 be written into the output csv.
 ```python
 from heatsource9 import BigRedButton